leekarensl/PortfolioProjects/Bellabeat Case Study/README.md

 The key metric for a company like Bellabeat would be user engagement with their products.
 They would want users to wear them every day 24/7 because it is the only way to get more data about their users' activities and lifestyles.
 Bellabeat already has a product that is lightweight (Leaf) and to create greater awareness for this product, a targeted marketing campaign can be carried to further promote awareness of this product.

 2. **Campaigns to encourage desired behaviour**

+Design of the devices aside, users need to feel they have a reason for wearing the trackers in the first place.
+So companies like Bellabeat could encourage desired behaviours through their marketing campaigns.
+If the majority of the users are not walking the minimum recommended steps, have a campaign encouraging an increase in step count.